 You’ve put in the work, and you managed to secure yourself a meeting with a large retailer, you’ve celebrated this milestone, but now you’re not quite sure of what to do next.

-In this post, Catherine from Future Retail and I answer the most common questions from both the sale and the buying side to help you prepare for your meeting.
+In this post, Catherine from The Resilient Retail Club and I answer the most common questions from both the sale and the buying side to help you prepare for your meeting.

 If you’re unsure about any of the terminology used in this article, please have a look at the ‘Business Glossary’.

 WHAT DO I NEED TO PREPARE BEFORE MY MEETING?